symbol/symbol-docs/source/guides/monitor/monitoring-a-transaction-status.rst

 Troubleshooting: Monitoring transactions on the client side
 ************************************************************

-The NEM2-SDK for typescript base Listener was designed to work on Node.js backend environments.
-To make the code work in the client side (e.g., Angular, React, Vue.), pass the browser implementation of the WebSocket to the Listener.
+Note that the NEM2-SDK for TypeScript base Listener is designed to work on Node.js backend environments.
+If you want to execute Listeners from the client-side (e.g., Angular, React, Vue.), pass the browser implementation of the WebSocket to the Listener.

 .. code-block:: typescript